Better Queensway, Southend

 - Provision of written confirmation by Southend-on-Sea Borough Council that planning permission has been granted by 31st March 2021.

 If this funding condition is not met, the Accountability Board will be asked to agree that the GBF funding be reallocated to the next project on the GBF pipeline at the first Board meeting of 2021/22.
-It was confirmed the the Accountability Board in July 2021 that this condition has now been met.
+It was confirmed at the 2 July 2021 Accountability Board meeting that this condition has now been met.

-Project Update November 2021 – At the November Accountability Board meeting it was agreed that the project met the conditions and criteria for the retention of GBF funding beyond the 31 March 2022 for a maximum period of 6 months.
+At the 19 November 2021 Accountability Board meeting it was agreed that the project met the conditions and criteria for the retention of GBF funding beyond the 31 March 2022 for a maximum period of 6 months.
 This is subject to Strategic Board. endorsement at its meeting in December 2021.

 |Commercial space unlocked (sq m)||445|